 It’s logical to conclude that there’ve been patients who’ve described this taste as being like metal — but there’s no objective way to confirm this.

-Steven Park, MD, an ear, nose and throat physician, explains every possible cause of a metal taste in the mouth in this article.
+Steven Park, MD, an ear, nose and throat physician, explains every possible cause of a metal taste in the mouth.